 The ideal length of stay depends mainly on what you want to see in the region.
 Many travelers only spend a few days here before continuing on to other destinations in southern Thailand, but Krabi province easily deserves more time if you really want to enjoy it.

-2 to 3 days. already allow you to discover the must-sees around Ao Nang, such as the Railay peninsula, the Tiger Cave Temple or even an excursion to the neighboring islands.
+2 to 3 days is enough to discover the must-see sights around Ao Nang, such as the Railay Peninsula, the Tiger Cave Temple or even an excursion to the neighboring islands.

-4 to 5 days. offer a more comfortable pace.
-You can add natural sites like Emerald Pool, Dragon Crest or a kayaking trip in the Ao Thalane mangroves.
+Four to five days offers a more comfortable pace.
+You can add natural sites like Emerald Pool, Dragon Crest, or a kayaking trip through the mangroves of Ao Thalane.

-In practice, many travelers primarily choose a main base in the province: Ao Nang to explore the coastline and sea excursions, or an island like Ko Lanta for a stay more focused on the beach and relaxation while having some islands within easy reach for exploration (Ko Ngai etc).
+In practice, many travellers mainly choose a main base in the province: Ao Nang to explore the coastline and sea excursions, or an island like Ko Lanta for a stay more focused on the beach and relaxation while having some islands within reach for exploration (Ko Ngai etc).

 Combining several locations in the province is of course still possible, but you should then plan a slightly longer stay to take transfers into account.